NEBRASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • Medical records

-A public record search in Nebraska by any custodian is free of charge, but the state law permits nominal fees for making copies of records.
-Members of the United States Department of Veterans Affairs, however, are exempted from paying such fees.
-The Nebraska Public Records Law was enacted in 1886 and has had few amendments, with the most recent being in 2007.
-It was first amended in 1961 to provide that the public may make abstracts from public records.
+A public record search in Nebraska by any custodian is free of charge, but state law permits nominal fees for making copies of records.
+However, members of the United States Department of Veterans Affairs are exempted from paying such fees.
+The Nebraska Public Records Law was enacted in 1886 and has had a few amendments, the most recent being in 2007.
+It was first amended in 1961 to allow the public to make abstracts from public records.

 How Do I Find Court Records in Nebraska?

-Interested persons can use the JUSTICE one-time court case search system to access court cases filed in all 93 of Nebraska District and County Courts.
-Developed by the Nebraska Judicial Branch, this case management system can provide users with all public information on up to 30 court cases.
-Members of the public must, however, subscribe to Nebraska.gov in order to view Nebraska court records and other documents online.
+Interested persons can use the JUSTICE one-time court case search system to access court cases filed in all 93 Nebraska District and County Courts.
+Developed by the Nebraska Judicial Branch, this case management system can provide remote access to all public information on up to 30 court cases.
+Members of the public must, however, subscribe to Nebraska.gov to view Nebraska court records and other documents online.
 The JUSTICE search, when used, returns information such as case details, court cost, party listing, payments, and register of actions.
 The cost of using this case management is $15 per search, and users can either pay with a credit card or use Gov2GO Pay.
 Subscribers can search the court records of interest using the name of a party involved in such cases and may select other criteria to narrow their search.
-The data retrieved from a completed search are accessible to users for a period of three days.
-Note that there is usually a 24-hour delay-time between when a new case is entered into the case management system by the court and the time it is available for search.
+The data retrieved from a completed search are accessible to users for three days.
+Note that there is usually a 24-hour delay between when a new case is entered into the case management system by the court and when it is available for search.

 How Do I Find the Supreme Court and Court of Appeals Court Records in Nebraska?